vbanurag/react-redux-application/README.md

 #This is crud application based on React redux and express server

-Installation Instruction:
+# Installation Instruction:
--clone the project
+ - clone the project
--cd into the clone folder
+ - cd into the clone folder
  - run npm install

 # To run this app:
  - npm run dev-start